-- Logan County Fair's Junior Rodeo is an amateur show open to Logan County 4-H and FFA members only. - Contestants must have a project exhibit in competition in the 4-H/FFA division of the Logan County Fair.
+Rodeo events open to Logan County 4-H and FFA members only.

+Contestants must have a project exhibit in competition in the 4-H/FFA division of the Logan County Fair.
 In the event that the contestant's 4-H/FFA projects are not in exhibit condition, their completed-to-date project record book must be submitted to the record book superintendent.
-Record book must be signed by contestant's project leader or chapter advisor. - 3.
-Entries must be received in the extension office by July 11, 2025 by 5:00 pm. - 4.
-Entry forms may be picked up at the extension office or printed off LCfair.org/youth-rodeo.
-Forms must be filled out and signed by contestant's parents or legal guardians releasing the Logan County Fair Board from all responsibility.
-All contestant entry forms must be approved and signed by the 4-H member's club leader or by FFA member's chapter advisor. - 5.
-4-H and FFA members (age as of January 1, 2025) 8-10 years of age will compete in the Junior Division, 11-13 years of age will compete in the Intermediate Division and members age 14 and over will compete in the Senior Division events. - 6.
-Entry Fee- \$5.00 per event.
+Record book must be signed by contestant's project leader or chapter advisor.

+Entries must be received on or before July 15, 2022.

+Entry forms may be picked up at the Extension Office.
+Forms must be filled out and signed by contestant's parents or legal guardians releasing the Fair Board from all responsibility.

+All contestant entry forms must be approved and signed by the 4-H member's club leader or by FFA member's chapter advisor.

+4-H and FFA members 13 years of age or under as of January 1, of the current year will compete in the junior division events only.
+Members 14 and over will compete in the senior division events.

+Entry Fee - \$5.00 per event.
 Entry fee must accompany entry form.
-No refunds will be given for scratches. - 7.
-Members may enter a maximum of three separate events.
-A participant must be entered in a minimum of TWO events to be eligible for the All-Around awards. - 8.
-Event buckles (Sponsored by Cornerstone Construction) are awarded to first place winners in divisions 1-20 prior to the livestock sale. - An all-around buckle (Sponsored by Lenard & Helen Koester Memorial) will be presented to the high scoring junior, intermediate and senior contestants according to the following point system:

-First Place-5 points Second Place-4 points Third Place-3 point

-Forth Place-2 points Fifth Place-1 point

-NOTE: If less than five are entered in an event, first place will receive the number of points equal to the number of event participants.

-Tie Breaker: 1.
-Person placing in the most events.

-- 2. Person placing in events with most entries. - 10.
-Special awards are given to the top and reserve girl and boy in each division. - 11.
-Awards Ceremony starts at 10:30 a.m., Sat., Aug.
-2nd-Livestock Sale Ring
+Members may enter a maximum of three (3) separate events

+Buckles presented to winners at 12:00pm, Saturday, August 6th - Livestock Sale Ring